Lincoln Memorial Park

-Lincoln Memorial Park Cemetery is a historic African-American cemetery in the Brownsville neighborhood of Miami, Florida.
+Lincoln Memorial Park is a historic African-American cemetery in the Brownsville neighborhood of un-incorporated Miami-Dade, Florida.

 History

-Lincoln Memorial Park Cemetery was first used as a graveyard in 1924 on land owned by a F.B.
+Lincoln Memorial Park was first used as a graveyard in 1924 on land owned by a F.B.
 Miller (a white realtor).
-In 1929 the burial ground was purchased by Kelsey Pharr, who was a black funeral director.
+In 1929, the burial ground was purchased by Kelsey Pharr, who was a black funeral director.
 Mr. Pharr was a native of South Carolina, who had studied embalming in Boston and had moved to Miami in the early 1900s.
 He was a philanthropist and served as consul to Liberia.
 After his death in 1964, the cemetery passed on to his goddaughter Elyn Johnson, and then to Jessica Williams, the latter's niece.
 In 2017, Williams partnered with the Coral Gables Museum in an ongoing restorative effort.

-The layout of the cemetery is of the above the ground burial style which is very popular in locations at or below sea level and are prone to flooding, just like Evergreen Memorial Park a few blocks away and the Charlotte Jane Memorial Park Cemetery in Coconut Grove.
+The layout of the cemetery is of the above the ground burial style which is very popular in locations at or below sea level and are prone to flooding, just like Evergreen Memorial Cemetery a few blocks away and the Charlotte Jane Memorial Park Cemetery in Coconut Grove.

 Some of Miami's most noted African-Americans are buried in Lincoln Memorial Park: